lasellers/company_name/README.md

 # Company Name

-Tests to filter company and match company names.
+A PHP function to match a human inputted text string which is a company name and have it match up with given company aliases.